 Windows of Consumption

-The window is more than a common gateaway between inside and outside, but rather maintains a balance between protection and vulnerability- sound piercing tranquillity, light illuminating dark.
+The window is more than a common gateaway bewteen inside and outside, but rather maintains a balance between protection and vulnerability- sound piercing tranquillity, light illuminating dark.
 By using trash to obstruct the view, the artist challenges the public to look beyond, and understand the “garbage” they produce from excess consumption is blocking their ability to live a more self-aware, spiritual existence.
-The triumph of what we want, over what we need, has led to the human tragety of over indulgance.
-An indivudual’s tastes and choices are embodied in their window display, allowing the public to view that identity, to formulate understandings of those lifestyles.
+The triumph of what we want, over what we need, has led to the human tragety of overindulgance.
+Indivudual’s tastes and choices are embodied in their window display, allowing the puplic to view that identity, to formulate understandings of those lifestyles.
 Our hope is that Windows of Consumption will lead to people adopt more self-accountable consumer behaviours and find creative solutions to a growing problem of our modern day society.